 Doggy style: Woman on all fours, man enters from behind while kneeling or standing.

-Leap frog: An adaptation of “doggy style” where the woman leans against a mattress to avoid having to support her weight.
+Leap frog: An adaptation of “doggy style” where you lean against a mattress to avoid having to support your weight.

 Lastly, I’m sure your wondering, should sexual positions during pregnancy be avoided?